 If the pipe is copper, you’ll be able to see the copper color when it’s scratched.
 If it’s plastic, the color will be white or ivory in color.
 The magnet will not stick if your piping is made from either of these materials.
 Lead piping is also not magnetic, will be softer to the touch, easy to scratch, and will be a light gray color.
 While copper, plastic, and steel piping is OK, if you discover that your home has lead piping, get it replaced as soon as possible.
 Water should not flow through any kind of lead.

-What are best alternatives to galvanized piping in my Sacramento home?
+What are best alternatives to galvanized piping in my Santa Rosa home?

 There are several things to consider when deciding what kind of piping your home needs.
 The best way to do this is talking to a plumber who can go through the options with you, then access and replace your pipes if need be.
 Want to learn more?
 Check out our water line replacement page.

 Here are the main aspects -both good and bad- of the most commonly-used piping systems:

 - Glues together

 - Slightly more prone to leakage

 - Fragile material can shatter if not careful

 - Pipes are color coded.
 Red for hot, blue for cold.